sofagris/TCPServer/README.md

 TCPServer
 =========

-A simple TCP Server for testing, viewing and interacting with TCP data.
+A simple TCP Server written in C# for testing, viewing and interacting with TCP data.

 Usage:<br>
 TCPServer.exe [args]<br>